tronunit/assemblynotes/README.md

 * a list of assembly language/rpi tutorials organized by what version of the pi they are on
 * I plan to put a page for system call reference links, c language links, etc
 * Some related books I have read

-* I have found myself reading lots of tutorials that never actually get to the point I am at.
-* Sometimes the one sentance you need in a reference requires massive detective work to find
-* I am coming back to working with asm after + a year and I forgot where the good stuff is, so this time I am storing it here

 ***
 https://en.wikipedia.org/wiki/GNU_Assembler